WPCloudDeploy/wp-cloud-deploy/README.md

 ## Change Log ##
 5.3.1
 ------
+* New: WPAPP: Add option to capture low disk space condition when callbacks are run and optionally send alert to admin.
+* Tweak: WPAPP - Update default list of WP versions.
 * Fix: WPAPP - Monit running on OLS servers would always disable MYSQL because of a bad file check.

 5.3.0